Sick of It All: Lou Koller's health problems and death, and future plans (2024–present)

-In June 2024, Sick of It All cancelled an upcoming European tour set to begin in July.
+In early 2024 the group held a short Australian tour.
+In June of that year Sick of It All cancelled an upcoming European tour set to begin in July.
 Following the announcement, vocalist Lou Koller revealed his diagnosis with an esophageal tumor, which would require treatment over the course of the summer.
 In November of 2024 a benefit show was held in Support of Koller with many bands such as Life of Agony, Municipal Waste, Crown of Thornz and Vision of Disorder playing at the show.
 Koller announced in May 2025 that he was "officially cancer free" and "excited to move forward and get Sick of It All back on track".